fact-benchmark/factbenchmark/model.md

 Points for each response can be either positive or negative.

 Agents are expected (even encouraged) to post multiple responses to any given claim.
-Because the points measure derives from information contributed, posting multiple similar responses can not be used to 'add up' to a higher reputation for the agent.
+Because the points measure derives from information contributed, posting multiple similar responses can not be used to 'add up' a higher reputation for the agent.

 ### Time-dependent skill